Information on the Graduate Diploma in Theology

 The Graduate Diploma is available to candidates who have already attained a degree level qualification (Note – it is not a Post Graduate Diploma).

-- Whole award consists of eight papers, five of them at stage 3.
+- Whole award consists of 120 credits (eight fifteen-credit papers), five of them (75 credits) at stage 3.

 - It requires at least one year of full-time study or the equivalent part-time.

 You have the flexibility to choose any combination of eight papers depending on your interest and their availability, with only two requirements:

 - Your choice includes D2000 Fundamental Theology: Faith, Revelation, Theology